University Life Fellows

 These presentations and discussions within the small working group of the Fellows are re-presented to a larger, public audience in a symposium at the end of the academic year.
 A new set of University Life Fellows will be selected each year for a new “round” of regular meetings, exploring new topics and building upon the pedagogical resources assembled by the members of the inaugural group of Fellows.

-Those interested in knowing more about or getting involved in this faculty engagement seminar are welcomed to contact the Human Dignity & Life Initiatives Office.
+Those interested in knowing more about or getting involved in this faculty engagement seminar are welcomed to contact the Notre Dame Office of Life and Human Dignity.